I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_isoch_query_resources.md

 } IRB_REQ_ISOCH_QUERY_RESOURCES;
 ````

-## -struct-fields
+## Members

-### -field fulSpeed
+            `BytesPerFrameAvailable`

+            On success, specifies the returned available bandwidth as expressed in bytes per isochronous frame.

+            `ChannelsAvailable`

+            On success, points to a bitmap of available channels.

+ The highest order bit (bit 63) specifies channel 0, the next bit (bit 62) specifies channel 1, and so on.

+            `fulSpeed`

             Specifies the speed flag to use in allocating bandwidth.
 The possible speed values are SPEED_FLAGS_xxx, where xxx is the approximate transfer rate in megabits per second.
 Existing hardware supports transfer rates of 100, 200, and 400 MBps.

 <table>
 <tr>